mf2vec-dev/mf2ff/README.md

 By default, `mf2ff` will generate a Spline Font Database (.sfd) file.
 You can deactivate this using the option `-no-sfd` / `mf2ff.options.sfd = False` and `-ttf` / `mf2ff.options.ttf = True` or `-otf` / `mf2ff.options.otf = True` to generate font files directly.

 `mf2ff` doesn't do much cleanup by default, as you may want to manually rework the glyphs.

+> [!Note]
-Please refer to the [user guide](docs/user-guide.md) for useful options to perform some automated cleanup, an introduction to using the package in a Python script, or extensions for modern font features.
+> Please refer to the [user guide](docs/user-guide.md) for
+> - useful options to perform some automated cleanup
+> - an introduction to `mf2ff`'s Python API
+> - extensions for modern font features

 Please also take a look at the [limitations](#current-limitations-of-the-mf2ff) that are listed below.